 - Global Health Report, Prevention vs. Treatment: a False Choice, January 2009.
 (Originally from Don Wright, M.D., U.S. Department of Health and Human Services.)

 - Available at: http://www.cdc.gov/homeandrecreationalsafety/overdose/facts.html.
 Accessed January 6, 2015.

 - Available at: http://www.huffingtonpost.com/deepak-chopra/the-medical-myth-of-more_b_265526.html.
 Accessed January 6, 2015.

 - Carey, John.
 Do Cholesterol Drugs Do Any Good?
 Business Week.
 2008:16(1).

 - From the print edition, Patient, heal thyself.
 The Economist, March 17, 2011.

 About the Author

-Charles Bens is an internationally recognized author, speaker and consultant specializing in the field workplace wellness.
-Dr. Bens has written nine books and over two hundred articles, and he was recently named the Vail Visiting Professor by the Ottawa Regional Cancer Foundation..
+Charles K. Bens, Ph.D. is an internationally recognized author, speaker and consultant specializing in the field workplace wellness.
+Dr. Bens has written nine books and over two hundred articles, and he was recently named the Vail Visiting Professor by the Ottawa Regional Cancer Foundation.
 He has a small wellness company, Healthy At Work, Inc. in Sarasota, Florida.